diffusiondata/gateway-examples/README.md

 Applications created using Gateway framework are termed as Gateway clients.
 These clients are usually adapters used to connect any external datasource with Diffusion server to perform pub/sub operations.

 #### Services
 A service is a sub process within the application that can be specific to publishing/subscribing streams of data to/from specific data source e.g: topic (in case of Kafka), or a queue(in case of MQs), or a table(in case of databases) in external data systems.
 It has its own lifecycle linked to the main application, which can be paused and resumed as required.
 An application can be comprised of multiple services.
 A service can be added, updated or removed from application during runtime.
-Different services can be of different types.
-Application developers can define different service types they want to support in an application.
+Different services can be of different **service modes**.
+Application developers can define different service types for such modes which they want to support in an application.

 ##### Source service
 Source service refers to the service which can be used to publish data from external sources to Diffusion topics.
-There are two types of source service:
+There are two modes of source service:
 <ol>
 <li>Polling source service:  Framework polls the developer provided implementation to poll for data to be published to Diffusion server.
 </li>